mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 When I recorded my course in 2020, my videos all started with something like, "Welcome to part 2: Understanding Hacker News."
 And I'd end each video by saying, "In the next video, I'll talk about how to choose topics to write about."

-During the recording for this course, after I divided the lessons into smaller chapters, it meant a larger quantity of videos.
-And with a larger quantity, I might reorder or delete chapters later in the proceess.
-If I announced the order in every video, changing the order of any videos would mean re-doing a bunch of intros and outros.
+Dividing the lessons into chapters for the new recordings naturally meant a larger quantity of videos.
+If I reorder or delete a video later in the editing process, that would mean re-doing a bunch of intros and outros to keep the numbering and links correct.

-After watching Aaron Francis' course and realizing he never implies an ordering in the video, I decided to remove the lesson numbers from my videos and avoid implying an order when I speak.
+After watching Aaron Francis' course, I realized he never implies an ordering in his videos.
+I decided to remove the lesson numbers from my videos and avoid mentioning any order.
 When I reference something that's in another lesson, I just say, "I talk about that more in the Foo video," rather than saying "a later video."

 ### Buy three of the same shirt

-One of the tips in Aaron Francis' videos is to keep a consistent look through all videos.
+One of the tips from Aaron Francis' course is to keep a consistent look through every lesson.
 He wears a solid black t-shirt in all of his videos, and I though it was a nice touch.

 I originally set aside a shirt that I'd change into before each recording session and remove afterwards.
-I figured that I wear regular clothes for about 14 hours, so I should be able to do about 14 one-hour recording sessions in the shirt before it needs to be washed.
+I figured that when I put on a shirt on a normal day, I wear it for about 14 hours before I put it in the laundry before bed.
+That meant I should be able to do about 14 one-hour recording sessions with the same shirt before I have to wash it.

 It turned out that I had an inaccurate mental model of shirt smelliness.
 After just three recording sessions, my shirt began feeling gross.